mstksg/inCode/copy/entries/fc-statements.md

 "result" of this action is a `String`.
 An `IO Int` would represent a CPU computation/IO-based computation that produces an `Int`.

-For the sake of this discussion, we'll only be considering `IO ()`'s...but in real life, these other types pop up just as often.
+For the sake of this discussion, we'll only be considering `IO ()`s...but in real life, these other types pop up just as often.
 </div>